myptech10/word/README.md

 ## Testing

-### Performance
+### Performance/Endurance Tests

-### Correctness
+### Correctness/Unit Tests

 ### Edge Cases

+- same_name_file.txt and all_test_cases/same_name_file.txt

 delete before turning in:

+- hyphen thing
     - long hyphen ------------
     - apostrophe case '-' two or one
-tbi:
-- look for more separator characters
-- hyphen thing
     - NO HYPHEN AT BEGINNING OR END or both
     - test - vs --, - at end of file vs -- at eof
-- describe tests readme
 - apostrophes '''''
 - single - or ?
 - hyphen in word is last char in buffer edge case

 - same name
-- remove all symbols
 - CANNOT ASSUME MAX WORD LENGTH
+- describe tests readme

 - word longer than buffer